 8. A minimum of 45 credit hours of studio art and art history courses.

-9. A representative portfolio of art work following the Art Education program's guidelines for portfolio submission, available from the art education graduate program director.
+9. A representative portfolio of art work following the Art Education program's guidelines for portfolio submission, available from the art education program coordinator.

 10. Three letters of recommendation attesting to the candidate's potential to do graduate work and potential to be successful in an elementary and/or secondary level art teaching career.